dtro-devuk/nextjs-tailwind-googlefonts-selfhost-starter/README.md

 ## Introduction

-Typography can make your applications `zing`.
+Typography can make your applications :sparkles: zing :sparkles:.
 Adding Google Fonts can help here and there are over 900+ font famalies to choose from.
 There are number of web safe fonts, that are free and built into various platforms.
-However, sometimes we need something that is more customised, to server our desing purposes.
+However, sometimes we need something that is more customised, to serve our design purposes.

-So "without much further-a-do"
+So "without much further-a-do"...

 This `repo` specifically targets the self-hosting of Google Fonts, rather than using a link to their CDN, and how to do it integrate them into a Next.js app that uses Tailwind CSS.

 There are number of pros and cons for self-hosting, which have been discussed in many articles and blogs, which I wont go into detail.
 I will provide links a few of at the end of this readme, for further reading.